companieshouse/acsp-profile-data-api/README.md

-# `filing-history-data-api`
+# `acsp-profile-data-api`

 ## Summary

-The `filing-history-data-api` is a service that receives filing history deltas from `filing-history-data-consumer`.
+The `acsp-profile-data-api` is a service that receives filing history deltas from `filing-history-data-consumer`.
 It transforms these deltas to a standardised structure and then:

 * stores or deletes documents within the `company_filing_history collection` in MongoDB, and